CDLUC3/mrt-dashboard/README.md

 bundle exec rails s
 ```

-By default this (currently) uses the
+By default development mode (currently) uses the
 [Thin](https://github.com/macournoyer/thin) web server, but you can also
 run [Puma](https://github.com/puma/puma) in development mode with `bundle
 exec puma`.